 .
 Since there's more than one process, AppScope lists them and prompts us to choose one:

-$ sudo bin/linux/scope attach cribl
+$ sudo scope attach cribl

 Found multiple processes matching that name...